 - Big screen TV

-- · Horseshoe and washer pits

-- Pool tables
+- · Pool tables

-- Sand volleyball court
+- · Sand volleyball court

-- Table tennis
+- · Table tennis

-- Tennis courts
+- · Tennis courts

 Inside the Student Center, students will find:

 - 250-seat dining area

 - Campus bookstore

 - The Cove, including Subway restaurant

 - Meeting rooms

 Clubs and Student Organizations

 The Student Life Office in the Student Center, Room 120, is the central location for information concerning campus organizations.
 All students are invited to visit the Student Life Office website at www.VictoriaCollege. edu/StudentLife or to stop by the office and pick up a current listing of campus organizations and decide which club or organizations best suit their interests.